psychemedia/sin-eater-resources/src/_before_ludlow.md

 > Of Watching the Dead
 >
 > Watching with the Corps was an antient Custom of the Church, and every where practised.
 They were wont to sit by it, from the Time of its Death till its Exportation to the Grave, either in the House it died in, or in the Church itself.
 Agreeable to this, we read in St. Austin, That as they watched his Mother Monica `[Psaltenum arripuit Euodius, & cantare caepit psalmum, cui respondebamus omnes domus : Miserecordiam & judicium cantabo tibi Domine.
 Aug.
 Lib.
 9. Confes C. 12.]` Euodius took the Psaltery and began to sing a Psalm which the whole Family answered with that of the Psalmist David, I will sing of Mercy and Judgement unto thee, LORD, I will sing.
 And we are told, `[Ad ecclesiam antelueana hora qua defunctus est, corpus ipsius portatum est : Ibique eadem suit nocte, quam vigtlaviamus in pascba.
 G?g.
 Turon. de Gloria; Confes.
 C. 104.]` That at the Death of St. Ambrose, his Body was carried into the Church before Day, the same Hour he died.
 It was the Night before Easter and they watched with him there.
 >
 > How unlike to this antient Custom of watching is the modern one, of locking up the Corps in a Room, and leaving It there alone ?
 How unlike to this decent Manner of watching, is that watching of the Vulgar, which is a Scene of Sport and Drinking and Lewdness?
 Watching at that Time with a dear Friend, is the las Kindness and Respect we can shew him ; and how unfriendly is it, to change it into Negligence and too great Resignation?
 How unchristian, instead of a becoming Sorrow and decent Gravity, to put on an unbecoming Joy and undecent Pastime,

-Brand comments as follows:
+Brand commented as follows:

 > Our Author, for what Reason I know not, has omitted the vulgar Name given here to this *watching with a Corps*.
 It is called the *Lake-wake* ; a Word plainly derived from the Anglo-Saxon Lie or Lice, *a Corpse* and *a Wake*, a *Vigil*, or *Watching*.
 It is used in this Sense by Chaucer, in his Knight's Tale :
 >
 > Shall not be told for me.
-> How that Arcite is breht to Afhen cold,
+> How that Arcite is brent to Afhen cold,
-> Ne how that thefe the *Liche-wake* was yhold
+> Ne how that there the *Liche-wake* was yhold
 > All that Night long.
 >
 > Thus also I read in the Article *Walkin* in the learned `[* By the late Mr. Ruddiman, as is generally supposed.]` Glossary to Douglas' Virgil, "Properly *Like-wakes* (Scotch) are the Meetings of the Friends of the Deceased, a Night, or Nights before the Burial."
 >
 > I am not satisfied with either of the Quotations he has given us in Proof of the Antiquity of the Custom: They are indeed something to the Purpose ; but in the last cited Passage, one would be inclined to think from the Words of the Original, that the *Watching* was on Account of its being the Vigil of Easter-Day.

-Bourne also comments on some contemporary customs:
+Brand also comments on some contemporary customs:

-> I find in Durant a pretty exact Account of some of the Ceremonies used at present in what we call *laying out* or *streeking* `[*To Streek*, to expand, of stretch out. from the Anglo-Saxon SlCJiecaBy. extendere.
+> I find in Durant a pretty exact Account of some of the Ceremonies used at present in what we call *laying out* or *streeking* `[*To Streek*, to expand, or stretch out. from the Anglo-Saxon SlCJiecaBy. extendere.
 See Benson's Anglo-Saxon Vocabulary in verbo.— A *Streeking-Board* is that on which they stretch out and compose the Limbs of the dead Body.]` in the North

 There is then a longer footnote that refers to Pennant's *Tour in Scotland*: